MSc Polymer Technology

 - Macromolecular materials (KTH Royal Institute of Technology)

-In your application to the programme, you must include a summary sheet in which you indicate your study track and specify which universities you will attend in accordance with the mobility scheme.
+In your application to the programme, you must include a summary sheet in which you indicate your study track and specify which university you will attend in year 1 and year 2.

-Degree projects that have previously been undertaken cover topics such as the design of bio-based replacements for commodity plastics or adhesives, scaffold fabrication for regenerative medicine applications, evaluation of the long-term properties of plastics, understanding fibre swelling and evaluation of the effect of fibre treatments on e.g. antibacterial properties.
+Degree projects that have previously been undertaken cover topics such as the design of bio-based replacements for commodity plastics or adhesives, scaffold fabrication for regenerative medicine applications, evaluation of the long-term properties of plastics, understanding fibre swelling and evaluation of the effect of fibre treatments on, for example, antibacterial properties.

-Graduates from the programme receive two degrees, one from each of the two universities.
+Graduates from the programme receive two degrees, one from each university.
 The two diplomas will be supplemented with an insert describing the consortium and the programme.
 The titles on the diplomas will be:

 - Technical University of Denmark: Master of Science in Engineering (120 credits)